Proof of work: Evolution of proof-of-work algorithms

 Bitcoin, launched in 2009 by Satoshi Nakamoto, marked a pivotal shift by adapting Hashcash's proof of work for cryptocurrency.
 Nakamoto's Bitcoin whitepaper outlined a system using the SHA-256 algorithm, where miners compete to solve cryptographic puzzles to append blocks to the blockchain, earning rewards in the process.
-Unlike Hashcash's static proofs, Bitcoin's proof of work algorithm dynamically adjusts its difficulty based on the time taken to mine the previous block, ensuring a consistent block time of approximately 10 minutes, creating a tamper-proof chain.
+Unlike Hashcash's static proofs, Bitcoin's proof of work algorithm dynamically adjusts its difficulty based on the average time taken to mine a block in the previous epoch, ensuring a consistent block time of approximately 10 minutes, creating a tamper-proof chain.
 This innovation transformed proof of work from a standalone deterrent into a consensus mechanism for a decentralized network, emphasizing financial incentives over computational effort.

-However, Bitcoin was not perfect.
-Miners began exploiting Bitcoin's proof of work with specialized hardware like ASICs.
-Initially mined with standard CPUs, Bitcoin saw a rapid transition to GPUs and then to ASIC, which vastly outperformed general hardware in solving SHA-256 puzzles.
-This gave ASICs miners an overwhelming advantage, rendering casual participants insignificant, which undermines Bitcoin's initial vision of a decentralized network accessible to all.
+Initially mined with standard CPUs, Bitcoin saw a rapid transition to GPUs, then to FPGAs and finally to ASICs, which vastly outperformed general hardware in solving SHA-256 puzzles.

-To address Bitcoin's increasing reliance on specialized hardware, proof of work evolved further with the introduction of Litecoin in 2011, which adopted the Scrypt algorithm.
-Developed by Colin Percival and detailed in the technical specification "The scrypt Password-Based Key Derivation Function," Scrypt was designed as a memory-intensive algorithm, requiring significant RAM to perform its computations.
-Unlike Bitcoin's SHA-256, which favored powerful ASICs, Scrypt aimed to level the playing field by making mining more accessible to users with general-purpose hardware through heightened memory demands.
-However, over time, advancements in hardware led to the creation of Scrypt-specific ASICs, shifting the advantage back toward specialized hardware and reducing the algorithm's goal for decentralization.
+To address Bitcoin's increasing reliance on specialized hardware, Litecoin changed the Hashcash hash function from SHA-256 to Scrypt.
+Developed by Colin Percival and detailed in the technical specification "The scrypt Password-Based Key Derivation Function," Scrypt was designed as a memory-intensive algorithm, requiring a moderate amount of RAM to compute.
+Litecoin's goal of making mining more accessible to users with general-purpose hardware didn't last long, as mining followed a similar migration from CPUs through GPUs and FPGAs to ASICs.